 Vehicle fires are a serious issue.
 These types of incidents could result in catastrophic injuries or fatalities triggered by burns and smoke inhalation.
 We trust NHTSA will conduct a thorough investigation and ask Toyota to issue a recall.
 However, NHTSA’s investigative process could take several months or even more, meaning consumers’ lives remain in danger.
 We hope officials will at least come out with a warning for vehicle owners to park their SUVs outside if that is indeed warranted.

-If you or a loved one has been injured due to these or other auto defects, you may be able to file an auto product liability lawsuit seeking compensation for the injuries, damages and losses.
+These or other auto defects have injured you or a loved one.
+In that case, you may be able to file a lawsuit for auto product liability, seeking compensation for the injuries, damages, and losses.
 An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.

 Source: https://apnews.com/article/engine-fires-toyota-rav4-42b4789cf298644f613db2c37cc16085